TheMaor2804/CardsServer/ReadMe.md

 This is a Node.js server using Express to manage a database of users and business cards.
 It includes features like user registration, business card management, and user roles with different permissions.

 ## Features
+- Card Management
     - All users can view all cards
+- User Management
     - User registration and login
     - Users can view and like cards
     - Users can update their own information
     - Users can toggle their own business status
     - Users can delete their own account
     - Users can retrieve their created cards
+- User Roles and Permissions:
+    - Business Users:
         - Business user role with enhanced permissions
         - Business users can delete and update their own cards
+    - Admins
         - Admins can toggle business status for all users
         - Admins can view all users
         - Admins can delete all accounts
         - Admins can delete and update all cards
         - Admins can change card's bizNumber
         - Admins can update all user information

 ## Technologies Used
 - Express